synapse-wireless/snap-to-cloud-examples/README.md

 # Cloud Examples

 This project uses the SN171 Protoboard and a standard SNAP Connect gateway running with tornado as webserver/scheduler to push data to different cloud services.

 The application server for these examples uses the SNAP Connect Python library to communicate over a SNAP bridge device to the wireless sensor nodes, and the Tornado Python library to communicate with a remote API.
 Both the SNAP Connect Python library and the Tornado Python library are high-performance asynchronous services, and they work really well together.

+## Common Setup
+### Setup SN132
+Connect the SN132 to your PC by plugging it into any available USB port.

+### Setup Portal
+if you have not already done so, download and install Portal.

+Portal can be found at [forums.synapse-wireless.com](forums.synapse-wireless.com).

+### Setup the SN171s
+Copy the contents of the `snappyImages` directory to your `Portal/snappyImages` directory.
+Apply power to the SN171s.

+Now you can connect Portal to the SN132 as a bridge node and upload the `demo_sn171.py` script into the SN171s.

+Please make a note of the SNAP Addresses of the two SN171 nodes - you will need this information later

 ## AWS IoT Example
 ### Python Requirements